Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Locality implies a Zeeman term

 By Lemma\,\ref{lemma:main}, this annihilating operator can be written as a sum of terms containing local projectors that annihilate $\mr{Sym}^N(\mf{h}^s)$.

 It remains to analyze the last term in Eq.\,\eqref{eq:hx decomp}.
 Decompose $\hat{P}_X^s\hat{h}_X\hat{P}_X^s$ using the local Young symmetrizer resolution over $\mf{S}_X$:

-For $T\not=(|X|)$, the projector $\hat{c}^R_{T;X}$ contains anti-symmetrizing components on $X$, hence it annihilates the totally symmetric sector (this is also trivial from the LR coefficient Eq.\,\eqref{eq:LR decomp}).
+For $T\not=(|X|)$, the projector $\hat{c}^R_{T;X}$ contains anti-symmetrizing components on $X$, hence it annihilates the totally symmetric sector (this is also trivial from the Littlewood-Richardson coefficient).
 Therefore, the second term in Eq.\,\eqref{eq:PhP decomp} locally annihilates $\mr{Sym}^N(\mf{h}^s)$.

 Next, we split the symmetric component into weight-preserving and weight-non-preserving parts:

 By definition, $\hat{h}_X^{\mr{non}}$ changes the total weight (i.e., the eigenvalues of $\{\hat{H}_{\mr{tot}}^i\}_i$).
 Thus, when acting on $\ket*{\psi_{\vec{m}}^\Lambda}$, it either annihilates the state or produces a component lying in a different $\{\hat{H}_{\mr{tot}}^i\}_i$-sector, orthogonal to the original one.
 Since the weight-preserving terms $\{\hat{h}_X^{\mr{cons}}\}_X$ never generate such components, the condition that every $\ket*{\psi^\Lambda_{\vec{m}}}$ is an exact eigenstate of $\hat{H}$ forces the total weight-changing contribution to vanish on $\mr{Sym}^N(\mf{h}^s)$: